roguehistory/Hist_Digh3814/content/en/week/10/sharing-authority.md

 Then, I want you to actually sign up and complete some of the possible 'citizen science' tasks at Micropasts  (UK) [https://crowdsourced.micropasts.org/](https://crowdsourced.micropasts.org/).

+_OR_

+Give this project on transcribing hieroglyphics a try [https://fabriciusworkbench.withgoogle.com/](https://fabriciusworkbench.withgoogle.com/).
+It is a collaboration between humans and machines to teach the machines to automatically decipher hieroglyphs.
+(You'll need to watch the [tutorial](https://artsandculture.google.com/story/gwXxcXwClTM8JA) and then use Google image search to find a picture of an inscription to try to translate.)

 Connect what you do with what you've read and observed.
 How is archaeological expertise conveyed, shared, defended, or enlarged by these projects?